 - Many of the offices that kept lists refused to make them public

 - Many of the lists that offices kept were incomplete, and at least 1,200 officers with proven histories of dishonesty hadn’t been added to these lists

 The result of these failures is that these dishonest cops are still going to trial and getting people convicted.
 The investigation found that dishonest cops in just one city—Little Rock, Arkansas—had testified at more than 4,000 trials in the past 15 years.
 Since 1988, nearly 1,000 people have been exonerated after going to jail in cases with dishonest cops.
 The average length of their prison stays before their release?
 Twelve years.

 Discovery is a central part of any criminal case.
 Attorneys use the discovery process to plan their strategies for trial and to evaluate pre-trial options.
 The increased use of discovery is one of the reasons more cases have settled outside of court in recent years.
 The more fully both sides share their evidence with each other, the better both sides can predict what will happen at court.
 And this often leads to agreements made outside of court.

 However, when prosecutors withhold information about dishonest police from the discovery process, they’re falsely inflating their cases.
 People accused of crimes need to understand this and to make sure their lawyers will explore every aspect of their cases before discussing plea bargains or heading to trial.

-At Kammen & Moudy, our lawyers understand the importance of full discovery.
+At Kammen & Moudy, LLC, our lawyers understand the importance of full discovery.
 That’s why we zealously pursue every piece of evidence that might poke holes in the prosecution’s story.
 A good defense is built on more than an understanding of the materials and testimony; it’s also about understanding the people who are presenting the evidence.